DA-Cramming: Enhancing Cost-Effective Language Model Pretraining with Dependency Agreement Integration: Introduction

 \section{Introduction}

-Pretrained large natural language models, such as BERT \cite{devlin2018bert}, RoBERTa \cite{liu2019roberta}, ALBERT \cite{lan2019albert}, GPT \cite{radford2018improving} \cite{radford2019language} \cite{brown2020language} series models have become popular in many fields in recent years.
-These pretrained models obtain promising results in various downstream tasks, such as GLUE \cite{wang2018glue} and SQuAD benchmarks \cite{rajpurkar2016squad}.
-Usually, the process of pretraining large natural language models requires significant computational resources.
-Crammed BERT \cite{geiping2022cramming} is a recent work to decrease the computational resources required for a large natural language model pertaining, which can finish the pertaining with a single GPU within one day.
-Although it can reach most of the compacity of the standard BERT, there is still a gap existing between the performance between Crammed BERT and standard BERT
+Pretrained language models, such as BERT \cite{devlin2018bert}, RoBERTa \cite{liu2019roberta}, ALBERT \cite{lan2019albert}, and GPT series \cite{radford2018improving, radford2019language, brown2020language}, have recently become prominent across various natural language processing (NLP) tasks.
+However, the pretraining of these models typically requires substantial computational resources, making them inaccessible to many researchers and practitioners \cite{geiping2022cramming}.
+To address this challenge, there has been growing interest in developing more afforable pretraining methods that can operate under limited GPU resources.
+A notable example is the \textit{Cramming} technique \cite{geiping2022cramming}, which explores the feasibility of pretraining BERT on a single GPU within a day.
+By refining model components—such as eliminating biases from linear layers and adopting scaled sinusoidal positional embeddings—this approach achieves efficient pretraining without sacrificing model size.

-To further enhance the performance of Crammed BERT and bolster the interpretability of pretrained language models, we introduce syntactic information into the pretraining process.
-Previous attempts to improve model performance have predominantly focused on the fine-tuning aspect of Pretrained Language Models (PLMs), neglecting the pretraining phase.
+Although the \textit{Cramming} technique approaches the performance levels of standard pretraining on BERT, a performance gap still remains.
+To further narrow this gap and enhance the interpretability of pretraining, we incorporate semantic information, the dependency agreement, into the pretraining to capture linguistic relationships more effectively.
+Notably, while previous efforts have introduced similar syntactic or semantic information during the fine-tuning phase \cite{bai2021syntax, zanzotto2020kermit}, they neglect the critical pretraining phase, where foundational language understanding is developed.
 For instance, \cite{bai2021syntax} and \cite{zanzotto2020kermit} incorporate syntax trees into fine-tuning a pretrained BERT model.
-Another study by \cite{vig2019multiscale} enables the visualization of attention information, allowing users to understand which input words are significant for the model's behaviors.
-Nonetheless, a sole emphasis on the fine-tuning phase could inadvertently escalate the computational expenditure during the fine-tuning of PLMs.
-This is because the integration of syntactic information would need to be repeated each time the model is adapted to new downstream tasks, posing significant efficiency concerns.
+Another study by \cite{vig2019multiscale} enables the visualization of attention information to understand which words are semantically significant for the model's behaviors.